gromacs/gromacs/docs/user-guide/mdp-options.rst

       Frequency to update the neighbor list.
 When this is 0, the neighbor list is made only once.
 With energy minimization the neighborlist will be updated for every energy evaluation when :mdp:`nstlist` is greater than 0.
-With :mdp:`Verlet` and :mdp:`verlet-buffer-tolerance` set, :mdp:`nstlist` is actually
+With :mdp-value:`cutoff-scheme=Verlet` and :mdp:`verlet-buffer-tolerance` set, :mdp:`nstlist` is actually
       a minimum value and :ref:`gmx mdrun` might increase it, unless it is set to 1.
 With parallel simulations and/or non-bonded force calculation on the GPU, a value of 20 or 40 often gives the best performance.
-With :mdp:`group` and non-exact cut-off's, :mdp:`nstlist` will affect the accuracy of your simulation and it can not be chosen freely.
+With :mdp-value:`cutoff-scheme=group` and non-exact cut-off's, :mdp:`nstlist` will affect the accuracy of your simulation and it can not be chosen freely.